 Statistical tests can be broadly divided into parametric and nonparametric tests.
 Parametric test assume a known probability distribution under the null hypothesis for the distribution parameter that is under consideration.
 Nonparametric tests do not assume a known form of this probability distribution although they might require some regularity conditions on the distribution such as symmetry.
 In this chapter we describe two parametric statistical tests: the t-test and the F-test.
 We will also present a nonparametric test: the Wilcoxon signed-rank test.
 These tests will be used at different parts of the manuscript.
-The t and F-test will be used to compare the performance of different supervised learning models in Chapter 4, 5 and 6.
+The t and F-test will be used to perform voxel-wise inference in section 3.1.3 and the Wilcoxon test will be used to compare the performance of different supervised learning models in Chapter 4, 5 and 6.

-A notable application of parametric statistical tests to fMRI is the creation of Statistical Parametric Maps (SPMs) (Fig. 1.2).
+A notable application of parametric statistical tests to fMRI is the creation of Statistical Parametric Maps (SPMs) (Fig.).
 These are images with values that are, under the null hypothesis, distributed according to a known probability density function, usually Student t or the F distribution.
 To create such maps, one proceeds by performing a parametric test at each voxel.
 The resulting statistics are assembled into an image - the SPM.